The Long Home

-The Long Home is an unreleased American indie drama film directed by and starring James Franco, based on the 1999 novel of the same name by William Gay.
+The Long Home is an American indie drama film directed by and starring James Franco, based on the 1999 novel of the same name by William Gay.
 It also stars Josh Hutcherson, Tim Blake Nelson, Courtney Love, Timothy Hutton, Giancarlo Esposito, Ashton Kutcher, Josh Hartnett, Zoe Levin, Lio Tipton, Scott Haze, and Robin Lord Taylor.
 Principal photography began on May 1, 2015.
+The film was completed, but no official release has ever been announced.

 Plot

 Dallas Hardin, a corrupt businessman and bootlegger who dominates his small Tennessee town, murders honest workingman Nathan Winer in 1932.
 In the 1950s, Nathan Winer Jr., the dead man's son, is unaware of Hardin's role in his father's death and works as a carpenter for Hardin.
 Nathan Jr. is in love with Amber Rose, a young local girl whom Hardin employs as an escort.
 Elderly local recluse William Tell Oliver has evidence to prove Hardin is a murderer.
 Eerie events hint at a supernatural justice working its way out.